OpenBB-finance/OpenBB/CONTRIBUTING.md

     In this file, the trail represents the path to the function to be called.
 The model represents the path to the model function and the view represents the path to the view function.
 Note that the second line does not have an associated view function, so we leave that column empty (the trailing comma is required to load).

 2. Add your new function to this structure.
 In our example of the `shorted` function, our trail would be `stocks.dps.shorted`.
-The model is the path to the _model function that was written: `openbb_terminal.stocks.dark_pool_shorts.yahoofinance_model.get_most_shorted`.
-The view is the path to the _view function that was written: `openbb_terminal.stocks.dark_pool_shorts.yahoofinance_view.display_most_shorted`.
+The model is the path to the `_model` function that was written, `openbb_terminal.stocks.dark_pool_shorts.yahoofinance_model.get_most_shorted`.
+The view is the path to the `_view` function that was written: `openbb_terminal.stocks.dark_pool_shorts.yahoofinance_view.display_most_shorted`.
 The added line of the file should look like this:

     ```csv
     stocks.dps.shorted,openbb_terminal.stocks.dark_pool_shorts.yahoofinance_model.get_most_shorted,openbb_terminal.stocks.dark_pool_shorts.yahoofinance_view.display_most_shorted